AlexKul/Movie-Advisor/README.md

-# Black Jack game (Mobile)
+# Movie Advisor

-This is an idea I've had of a simple Black Jack game that allows you to earn lots of money and buy amazing things such as a house, a car, or a boat.
-Anything that would make you feel satisfied.
+This is a Ruby-on-Rails web app that will suggest the user a new movie to watch.
+It will use the users information and previous actions to predict and give the best suggestion possible.

 # Development